kojima-hi/PC_Setting/mac.md

 Login Items

 #### Google Chrome
-Use Sync or addon `Export links of all extensions`.
+Use Sync or add-on `Export links of all extensions`.

 #### Google Drive
 Resynchronize everything(?)